micah734/CSharpLiveProject/README.md

 <li> Working with groups of developers to identify front and back end to improve usability of an application</li>
 <li>Improving project capablities with new features</li>
 <li>Dealing with bug issues and fixing them before updating</li>
-<li>Learning the use of Version Control software Git and how to merge changes and deal with merge conflicts<li>
+<li>Learning the use of Version Control software Git and how to merge changes and deal with merge conflicts</li>
 <li>Learning from other developers by observing their workflow and asking questions</li>
 <li>Practicing the use of SCRUM and Agile methodolgy in a group situation</li>